EclipseCS2/Eclipse-API-CS2/README.md

 ---

+> [!CAUTION]
-## ⚠️ Disclaimer
+> ### Disclaimer

-**Educational Purpose Only.** This framework is intended for reverse engineering and software architecture research.
+> **Educational Purpose Only.** This framework is intended for reverse engineering and software architecture research.
 Usage on VAC-secured servers is strictly discouraged.
 The developer is not responsible for any account restrictions.